MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-silent-aad.md

 ---
 # Silent authentication

-Silent authentication in Azure Active Directory (AAD) minimizes the number of times users enter their sign in credentials by silently refreshing the authentication token.
+Silent authentication in Azure Active Directory (AAD) minimizes the number of times users enter their sign-in credentials by silently refreshing the authentication token.
 For true single sign-on support, see [SSO documentation](~/tabs/how-to/authentication/auth-aad-sso.md).

 > [!NOTE]
 > For authentication to work for your tab on mobile clients, ensure that you're using at least 1.4.1 version of the Teams JavaScript SDK.

-To keep your code completely client-side, use the [AAD authentication library](/azure/active-directory/develop/active-directory-authentication-libraries) for JavaScript to get an AAD access token silently.
+To keep your code client-side, use the [AAD authentication library](/azure/active-directory/develop/active-directory-authentication-libraries) for JavaScript to get an AAD access token silently.
 If the user has signed in recently, they won't see a popup dialog box.

 The ADAL.js library is optimized for AngularJS applications, but it also works with pure JavaScript single-page applications.